spinalcordmri/spinalcordmri.github.io/README.md

 #### 5.2 Test mail delivery

-To create the first admin account on the newly-installed Discourse forum, you will need to ensure that email delivery is working.
+To create the first admin account on the newly-installed Discourse forum, email delivery must be working, because Discourse will need to send out a confirmation email.

-To test this, rather than sending messages to specific personal addresses, we use https://www.mail-tester.com/.
+To test email delivery, rather than sending messages to specific personal addresses, we use https://www.mail-tester.com/.
 This page is very helpful for finding issues missed during setup, especially around spamminess.
 Email is very very complicated and this helps a lot.

 Go to https://www.mail-tester.com/ and copy the email address it gives you.
-You can use this address in one of three ways:
+You can use this address alongside one of three testing methods:

 0. Prerequisite step: Opening logs